Perth bus station: Ticket office

 The ticket office, formerly staffed by Scottish Citylink personnel, closed on 28 June 2019.
-At the time, the company stated this was due to most services now stopping at Broxden Interchange rather than the bus station, and that more people are purchasing tickets online.
+At the time, the company stated this was due to most services now stopping at Broxden Park & Ride rather than the bus station, and that more people are purchasing tickets online.

 Amenities

-An RS McColl convenience store occupied part of the premises, but after surviving the 2019 closures endured by two of the city's four branches, it too closed shortly afterwards.
+A McColl's convenience store formerly occupied part of the premises.
+After surviving the 2019 closures endured by two of the city's four branches, it too closed shortly afterwards.
 The Bus'Y'Bite café has been part of the premises since the late 1990s.

 Services

 The station sees services operated by Stagecoach, Scottish Citylink, and Docherty's Midland Coaches.
 Some buses, including the X7 Coastrider, do not stop at the bus station and instead terminate at Perth Royal Infirmary.

-The bus station is located on Leonard Street, part of the A989, providing easy outlets to the west via the Glasgow Road (A93), which leads to Broxden Interchange.
+The bus station, which has ten stands, is located on Leonard Street, part of the A989, providing easy outlets to the west via the Glasgow Road (A93), which leads to Broxden Interchange.

 Future

 Proposals were first considered in 2004 to redevelop the bus station, relocating it to create a transport interchange with the nearby railway station.
 In 2017, talks were ongoing between the council, Abellio ScotRail, and Network Rail on redeveloping the bus and railway stations.
 The following year, letters from the council to local businesses in the area again suggested that the station may close for redevelopment.

+In 2023, around £50 million of funding was secured to improve Perth's railway station and bus station.